HL7/fhir-us-mcc/input/pagecontent/index.md

 The HL7-based activities of the MCC eCare Plan Project include:

  - Identified use cases to support the documentation and exchange of MCC eCare plan data within EHRs and related systems.
- - Identified, developed, and prioritized the necessary MCC data elements and clinical terminology standards (clinical information models (CIMs)), and FHIR® mappings that will enable the standardized transfer of data across health settings.
+ - Identified, developed, and prioritized the necessary MCC data elements and clinical terminology standards and FHIR® mappings that will enable the standardized transfer of data across health settings.
- - Through an non-HL7 project, the initiative will develop and test an open-source clinician facing SMART-on-FHIR eCare plan application for managing persons with MCC.
  - Develop, test, and ballot an HL7® Fast Health Interoperability Resources (FHIR®) Implementation Guide based on the defined use cases and MCC data elements.

-Additional non-HL7 related activities of the MCC eCare Plan project will be facilitated through the [AHRQ eCare Plan Project Confluence](https://ecareplan.ahrq.gov/collaborate).
+Non-HL7 related activities of the MCC eCare Plan project will be facilitated through the [AHRQ eCare Plan Project Confluence](https://ecareplan.ahrq.gov/collaborate):
+ - The project includes the develoment and testing of an open-source clinician and patient facing SMART-on-FHIR eCare plan application for managing persons with MCC.

 ####  Project Timelines
-To be developed.

-### Acknowledgements
-To be developed.
+ - January 2024: A For comment ballot to gather community input prior to the formal STU Ballot
+ - September 2024: Formal STU Ballot
+ - May 2025 Formal HL7 Publication

 ### Guidance
 The guidance section provides general implementation guidance and best practices.
 It describes the relation to and reuse of the US Core Implementation Guide profiles and reuse of its conformance requirements and expectations for the servers and client applications.
 Vocabulary use and value set binding heuristics are described.